go-ozzo/ozzo-validation/README.md

 The method `StructRules.Add()` is used to specify the rules for validating a particular struct field.
 A single field can be associated with multiple rules, and a single struct can have rules for multiple fields.

-When validation is performed, the fields are validated in the order they are added to `StructRules`.
+When the validation is performed, the fields are validated in the order they are added to `StructRules`.
 Similarly, for each field being validated, the rules are also executed in the order they are associated with the field.
 If a rule fails, an error is recorded for that field, and the validation will continue with the next field.

 The method `StructRules.Validate()` returns validation errors as `validation.Errors` which is a map of fields and their corresponding errors.
 Nil is returned if validation passes.

 Only public struct fields can be validated.
-A validation error will be returned if trying to validate a private or non-existing struct field.
+A validation error will be reported if trying to validate a private or non-existing struct field.

 ### Nested Validation